yashgajaria/poker-project/README.md

 #### Additional Features:
 * Admin users can override any players wallet through the "Admin Control" > "Help" > "Override" button
 * All players are notified off the previous move made by their opponents
+* Admin is notified when other players leave the game

 This bot is not meant to be used for any sort of real gambling or having any real money involved.
-The sole purpose of this is to replace poker chips.
+The sole purpose of this is to allow people to enjoy the fun of poker without the need for poker chips.